weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 <BatchVectorizationOverview />

-The client automatically handles vectorization if you set the vectorizer when you create the client connection for your batch import.
+The client automatically handles vectorization if you set the vectorizer when you create the collection.

 <Tabs groupId="languages">
   <TabItem value="py" label="Create a client">